alexadmin/it_overview/README.md

 - provides authorization, not all data should be exposed.

+# Docker
+- I didn't use docker for databases and balancers

 # authorization service

 Windows Server - is best choise.
 Yes, I'm Linux admin, but I use it.
 OpenLDAP is not suited for commercial exploitation.
 Install at least 2 servers.
 First server promote to DC, add second server to domain of first server, promote second server to DC.